sada-kubsad/internet-outbound-microhack/README.md

 `Set-AzVirtualNetworkGatewayDefaultSite -VirtualNetworkGateway $gw -GatewayDefaultSite $lgw`

 > Please note that setting the VPN gateway default site is only required for statically routed tunnels (i.e. when BGP is not used).
 Similarly, no default site setting is needed when using Expressroute instead of site-to-site VPN.
+More details are available [here](https://docs.microsoft.com/en-us/azure/vpn-gateway/vpn-gateway-forced-tunneling-rm#configure-forced-tunneling-1).

 Verify that internet access from the wvd-workstation is now controlled by Contoso's on-prem proxy.
 Browse again to https://ipinfo.io.
 The error message that you see is due to the TLS inspection performed by the proxy.